 All in all, though, I would highly recommend exploring the varied trails at Deer Lake Park.
 You can get a great workout by climbing the hills, or just take a gentle meander round the lake on the lower reaches.
 You could stop to admire the abundant bird life on the sandy shore.

-You could teach your kids to ride a bike here, or just take them for a quiet ride – close to the city, but completely safe from cars!
+You could teach your kids to ride a bike here (as you can see in the video below), or just take them for a quiet ride – close to the city, but completely safe from cars!
 This would be a great way to encourage your kids to cycle.
 There are more ideas here about how to encourage your kids to cycle.

 There are maps in the park, but given the panoramic views, it is hard to get lost.